alexsexton/kitchen-sink/Readme.md

 ## To do

+- [ ] Update gulp to newest version
 - [ ] Check the current spec and add additional elements.
-- [ ] Build out navigation component with some kind of mobile burger icon.
+- [ ] Build out navigation component